CityScope/CS_Dynamic_Urban_Planning/README.md

 The results obtained from the regressor model will be used to feed the real-time model or "CityScopable" model.
 The aforementioned urban-metrics will define the t=0 scenario that can then be used to visualize how the commuting process can be altered thanks to the suggested urban disruptions and incentives.
 To adapt this model to your specific use case:

 1. Import the `buildings_shapefile`, `roads_shapefile`, `busStops_shapefile`, `TStops_shapefile` and `Tline_shapefile` just as you did in B.1. and B.2.
 This time these shapefiles will include only the area of interest (base case: Kendall) and not the surroundings (base case: Greater Boston Area).
 2. Set the `entry_point_shapefile`.
-This file should include the entry points to the selected area, either if they are road entry points or metro/train entry points.
+This file should include the entry points to the selected area, both road entry points and metro/train entry points.
 Attributes: `mobility` indicates the type of entry point (road or metro).
 3. Set the .csv files containing the results of the regressor.
-These could be the what-if scenarios that have been created for the calibrated case or for any hypothetical behavioral incentives that might have changed citizen agents' decision-making parameters.
+These could be the what-if scenarios that have been created for the calibrated case or the files generated for any hypothetical behavioral incentive that might have changed citizens' decision-making parameters.
 4. Set `activity_file` with the daily schedule of each citizen profile.
 5. Set `originalProfiles` (equivalent to `profile_file` in B.1.) and `mode_file` just as you did for B.1.

-You are now ready to run the CityScopable gui and easily visualize citizen agents' reactions to potential urban disruptions and housing-related incentives.
+You are now ready to run the CityScopable GUI and easily visualize citizens' reactions to potential urban disruptions and housing-related incentives.